 7.6.1 VP 5 is located to the southeast of the Site.
 It is taken from the amenity area at Shan Lai Court.
-This VP captures the Proposed Development and the surrounding public housing estates.
-The proposed development with building heights, i.e., 43-storeys ranging from +150.45mPD to +153.60mPD will stand behind the lush greenery of adjacent green hill knolls which is planned for future residential development with maximum height at +175mPD.
+The proposed development with building heights, i.e., 43-storeys ranging from +150.45mPD to +153.60mPD will be sandwiched by the Queen Hill Estate at +145.0mPD and the planned housing estate at +175mPD as shown in the photomontage presented in Figure 6.

-7.6.2 From this VP, the Proposed Development stands next to the public housing site.
+7.6.2 From this VP, the Proposed Development stands next to the existing and planned public housing site.
 The Proposed Development would screen off minor portion of sky view.
 However, it should be noted that the building height of the Proposed Development is similar to the existing public housing blocks at +145mPD and is lower than the planned residential development at +175mPD, creating a gradual stepped height profile within the area.